 ©iStock.com/GlobalP

-Interestingly, you may be able to simply ask your breeder about the incubation temperature of your gecko’s egg!
+Interestingly, you may be able to simply ask your breeder about the incubation temperature of your gecko’s egg.
 Studies have shown that incubation temperature determines a leopard gecko’s sex.
-If a clutch of eggs is incubated at 80 to 82F, it will be mostly females.
-If the clutch is incubated at 88 to 90F, it will be mostly males.
-But if the eggs are kept at 83 to 87F, the eggs will be almost a 50/50 mixture of males and females.
+If a clutch of eggs is incubated at 80°F to 82°F, it will produce mostly females.
+If the clutch is incubated at 88°F to 90°F, it will produce mostly males.
+Yet, if the eggs are kept at 83°F to 87°F, this will produce a mixture of males and females.

-However, if you didn’t get your gecko from a breeder, they don’t have this information on hand, or you aren’t able to get in touch with them, you’ll have to resort to other methods to tell if your scaly pal is male or female.
+However, if you didn’t get your gecko from a breeder, if they don’t have this information on hand, or if you aren’t able to get in touch with them, you’ll have to resort to other methods to determine if your scaly pal is male or female.

-As I touched on earlier, female and male geckos have several key physical differences.
-These differences start to appear when they reach their juvenile stage of growth (or at around 4 to 6 months of age).
-There’s a lot of debate as to when you can accurately sex a leopard gecko, but most experienced breeders and reptile experts agree that after the gecko is roughly 6 months old, you can reliably determine its sex.
+As mentioned previously, female and male geckos have several key physical differences.
+These differences start to appear when geckos reach their juvenile stage, which is around 4 to 6 months of age.
+Although there has been some debate about when you can accurately determine a leopard gecko’s sex, most experienced breeders and reptile experts agree that you can reliably do so once the gecko is about 6 months old.
+However, clearer differences may appear closer to 12 months of age.

 How Do You Determine the Sex of a Leopard Gecko?